New operations between nonprofits NetHope and Team Rubicon deliver access for migrants, refugees, and the NGOs who serve them.

 It was winter, still warm in Mexico, and around Tijuana men and women in grey shirts were knocking on doors and laying internet cable.
 Soon, migrants fleeing violence, drought, and poverty from across Central and South America would have a way to communicate with loved ones at home – and to learn about the coronavirus pandemic and how to stay safe.

 Those volunteers clad in grey were from Team Rubicon, the US disaster relief nonprofit founded by veterans after the earthquake in Haiti in 2010.
 In conjunction with NetHope, the NGO whose nearly 60 nonprofit Members work together to develop, evaluate, and deploy technology to ameliorate humanitarian crises, they were laying the groundwork for the delivery of safe, secure information and communications services.
 In this case specifically, broadband that could be used, for free, by migrants and refugees.
+The equipment and funding for this connectivity program was generously provided by NetHope partner Cisco.

 Program planning and groundwork was laid in 2020, but when Team Rubicon and NetHope arrived in country in Mexico in early 2021 they discovered much of the equipment they had planned to install remained tied up in customs – perhaps a not-unusual phenomenon given the supply chain disruptions common during the Covid-19 pandemic.
 So, while the organizations awaited the arrival of the last-mile technology that would activate the service – think routers and modems – Greyshirts like Tiffany Taveras visited sites across Tijuana that provide assistance to migrants.
 There, they introduced themselves, explained they were there to provide free, secure internet service, and determined what was needed to make the plan a reality.
 Then, they laid the initial technological framework – the actual cable – that would set the project up for activation once customs was cleared.
 All of which would give often at-risk migrants access to communication with the people they loved, and needed information.